 Should Shocks Rebound?
 Do Mine?

-It os common to think, “hey, I bought a new set of shocks from you, but one of them didn’t work”.
+It is common to think, “Hey, I bought a new set of shocks from you, but one of them didn’t work”.
 This new shock has hydraulic action only in one direction.

 Shock experts will tell you that it’s not uncommon for customers to be concerned when they first receive their new shocks.
 If you’re not sure about the condition of your shocks, it’s a great idea to talk to your service provider to find out if he or she can help you determine the cause of the problem.